RPC

 Reverse design

-Demeter standing in biga drawn by serpents, l., holding a torch in each hand
+Demeter standing in biga drawn by winged serpents, left, holding a torch in each hand

 Metal